EGOT: Andrew Lloyd Webber

-In 2018, Andrew Lloyd Webber (Baron Lloyd-Webber), became the thirteenth person to win all four awards.
+In 2018, Andrew Lloyd Webber became the thirteenth person to win all four awards.

 English composer and impresario of musical theatre Andrew Lloyd Webber, Baron Lloyd-Webber (born 1948) received his fourth distinct award in 2018.
 Between 1980 and 2025, Lloyd Webber received a total of 12 competitive awards.
 On September 9, 2018, Lloyd Webber, John Legend, and Tim Rice all simultaneously became EGOTs when they were collectively awarded the Primetime Emmy Award for Outstanding Variety Special (Live) for Jesus Christ Superstar Live in Concert.